-- has lots of quality components built-in, that they share with many reflex cameras (i.e. the sensor)
+- have lots of quality components built-in, that they share with many reflex cameras (i.e. the sensor)

-- does not have a physical mirror, hence it’s much smaller than a reflex camera
+- do not have a physical mirror, hence it’s much smaller than a reflex camera

-- has all the setting buttons present on a reflex camera
+- have all the setting buttons present on a reflex camera

 Mirrorless cameras are getting incredibly popular as their quality gets better & closer to DSLRs.
 Even professionals use this type of camera now.